Christopher-Schulze/crPipeline/docs/Monitoring.md

 ```

 Grafana loads the dashboard on startup.
 Navigate to `http://localhost:3000` to view the charts.
+Panels for *Stage Duration* and *Job Duration* visualize the histogram metrics so you can spot slow stages and long jobs.
 Kubernetes manifests for deploying Prometheus and Grafana are available under `k8s/`.

 ## Alerting